GaiaFuture/CLM5_PPE_Emulator/README.md

 File naming convention: f'emulator_plot_{var_name}_{param_name_upper}_{time_selection}_gpr_model.png

+`src Folder`
+Content:
+The .py are the script used to build the interative dashboard

+`web-app-helm Folder` + `Dockerfile`
+Content:
+These files allow the dashboard to be continuously integrated into the NCAR server.
+So as updates are made in the repo, they will be automatically reflected on the public facing website.

 ### Brief Description of Methods
 Attributes and structures defined in this [notebook](https://github.com/GaiaFuture/Prototype/blob/main/Data_Generation_Data_Repo.ipynb) outlines the workflow utilized to generate the data in this repo.
 It pulls functions from this [utils.py](https://github.com/GaiaFuture/Prototype/blob/main/utils.py) to execute the desired commands.
 General side note: if you decide to explore that Attributes and structures defined in this [notebook](https://github.com/GaiaFuture/Prototype/blob/main/Data_Generation_Data_Repo.ipynb) explaining how the data was made, you’ll notice you’ll be transported to another repo in this Organization:GaiaFuture.
 That’s our prototype workspace!
 It’s a little messy because that’s where we spent the second half of this project tinkering.
 The official repository is https://github.com/GaiaFuture/CLM5_PPE_Emulator.